cockroachdb/vendored/github.com/client9/misspell/README.md

 <a name="performance"></a>
 ### How fast is it?

-Misspell is Easily 100x to 1000x faster than other spelling correctors.
+Misspell is easily 100x to 1000x faster than other spelling correctors.
 You should be able to check and correct 1000 files in under 250ms.

 This uses the mighty power of golang's [strings.Replacer](https://golang.org/pkg/strings/#Replacer) which is a implementation or variation of the
 [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
-This makes multiple substring matches *simultaneously*
+This makes multiple substring matches *simultaneously*.

 In addition this uses multiple CPU cores to work on multiple files.